 Finally, many of the foods on the keto diet can give you gas.
-No matter what you do as an athlete and as a keto diet follower, focus on hydration and gentle movement.
+Focus on hydration and gentle movement regardless of what you do as an athlete and as a keto diet follower.
 A simple walk while drinking a liter of water can help you digest more effectively.

 Keep drinking water to reduce the unpleasant taste that keto can leave in your mouth.
 Finally, if you want an additional shower each day, take another one to feel cleaner.

-Because keto is so restrictive, one of the big worries in coming off of your keto plan is binging.
-It makes sense that after a long stretch of life without sugar, white flour or most fruits, you’d be tempted to reach for an apple pie.
+Because keto is so restrictive, one big worry about coming off your keto plan is binging.
+It makes sense that you’d be tempted to reach for an apple pie after a long stretch of life without sugar, white flour, or most fruits.

-It should be noted that there are many who started keto for gut health instead of weight loss.
-If you have any gluten or grain sensitivities, switching to a keto diet may be an ideal way to heal a diseased gut.
+It should be noted that many started keto for gut health instead of weight loss.
+If you have gluten or grain sensitivities, switching to a keto diet may be an ideal way to heal a diseased gut.
 If you haven’t started one, now is the time to start a food journal.

 Read more: 10 Delicious Bike Snacks for Your Next Ride

-Experts do not recommend the keto diet for the long-term.
-However, once you get accustomed to using food energy from fats and proteins, moving back into the keto diet may come more easily.
+Experts do not recommend the keto diet for the long term.
+However, moving back into the keto diet may come more easily once you get accustomed to using food energy from fats and proteins.
 If you have health issues that are improved by following the keto diet, you may find exactly what causes your health challenge by adding carb-rich foods slowly and noting your symptoms.

 Cyclist sprinters may need carb days.
 Anyone with a damaged or sick gut may find great relief from keto food choices.
 Grain sensitivities can show up as another illness.
 Self-awareness and tracking are essential to safely moving in and out of keto.